alechenninger/monarch/bin/README.md

   {apply,set}            Pass --help to a command for more information.
     apply                Applies changes to a target data source and its descendants. set                  Add or remove key value pairs to set within a change.

+logging flags:
+  Control log levels.
+Without either  flag,  some  logs  are  written.
+Errors and warnings are output to stderr.

+  --verbose              Log everything.
+Useful to understand what your changeset is doing.
+  --quiet                Log nothing.

 https://github.com/alechenninger/monarch
 ```